RClukey/LeetCode/README.md

 - 35-Search-Insert-Position.cpp contains my solution to [Problem Set 35](https://leetcode.com/problems/search-insert-position/).
 It beats 100% in speed and 41.78% in memory.
 - 58-Length-of-Last-Word.cpp contains my solution to [Problem Set 58](https://leetcode.com/problems/length-of-last-word/).
 It beats 100% in speed and 31.62% in memory.
 - 66-Plus-One.cpp contains my solution to [Problem Set 66](https://leetcode.com/problems/plus-one/).
 It beats 100% in speed and 14.47% in memory.
+- 69-Sqrt(x).cpp contains my solution to [Problem Set 69](https://leetcode.com/problems/sqrtx/).
+It beats 100% in speed and 99.18% in memory.
 - 110-Balanced-Binary-Tree.cpp contains my solution to [Problem Set 110](https://leetcode.com/problems/balanced-binary-tree/).
 It beats 100% in speed and 83.52% in memory.
 - 111-Minimum-Depth-of-Binary-Tree.cpp contains my solution to [Problem Set 111](https://leetcode.com/problems/minimum-depth-of-binary-tree/).
 It beats 100% in speed and 73.12% in memory.
 - 112-Path-Sum.cpp contains my solution to [Problem Set 112](https://leetcode.com/problems/path-sum/).
 It beats 100% in speed and 33.75% in memory.